 On January 27, 2023, the Company's subsidiary Hapi Metaverse Inc. and New Electric CV Corp. ("NECV," and together with Hapi Metaverse Inc., the "Lenders") entered into a Convertible Credit Agreement (the "Credit Agreement") with Value Exchange International, Inc. ("Value Exchange"), a Nevada corporation.
 The Credit Agreement provides Value Exchange with a maximum credit line of \$1,500,000 ("Maximum Credit Line") with simple interest accrued on any advances of the money under the Credit Agreement at 8%.
 The principal amount of any advance of money under the Credit Agreement (each being referred to as an "Advance") is due in a lump sum, balloon payment on the third annual anniversary of the date of the Advance ("Advance Maturity Date").
 Accrued and unpaid interest on any Advance is due and payable on a semi-annual basis with interest payments due on the last business day of June and last business day of December of each year.
 A Lender may demand that any portion or all of the unpaid principal amount of any Advance as well as accrued and unpaid interest thereon may be paid by shares of Value Exchange Common Stock in lieu of cash payment.
-As of June 30, 2023, \$1,400,000 of credit was used, and interest income of \$27,923 and \$38,970 is included in interest income in the three and six months ended June 30, 2023, respectively.
+On September 6, 2023, the Company's subsidiary Hapi Metaverse Inc. converted \$1,300,000 of the principal amount loaned to VEII into 7,344,632 shares of Value Exchange's common stock.
+Under the terms of the Credit Agreement, the Company's majority-owned subsidiary Hapi Metaverse Inc. received common stock warrants to purchase a maximum of 36,723,160 shares of Value Exchange common stock at an exercise price of \$0.1770 per share.
+Such warrants expire five (5) years from date of their issuance.
+As of September 30, 2023, \$100,000 of credit remained outstanding, and interest income of \$21,392 and \$60,362 is included in interest income in the three and nine months ended September 30, 2023, respectively.